guanzhchen/PETuning/README.md

 The code structure is based in part on [P-tuning v2](https://github.com/THUDM/P-tuning-v2).
 (Thanks for their awesome work.)

 P.S.
-There may be some imperfections in the arxiv version (apology for that).
+There might be some issues in the arxiv version (apology for that).
 If you have any questions, please feel free to contact me (by presenting issues or email).